Crazyp0/DigitalTwinCS/README.md

 In the sidebar, one can choose the floor that is ploted.
 There is the number of people in each area of the floor.

 In the main space, one can choose the number of people that are on each floor.
 There is the plot of the floor.
-The circles represent the peoples.
+The circles represent peoples.
 Each color is a cluster of an area.

 ![image](https://user-images.githubusercontent.com/90897781/140501131-92794205-2f31-4433-878d-c3b925be3f83.png)